menu

 One abstract concept that I frequently use when deciding which cards to invest in is simply "good card theory."
 The MTG metagame, economy, and demand are all fueled by cards in context, but we can also discuss how good a card is without that supporting context.

-It's pretty easy to understand why a Tarmogoyf is more powerful than a Grizzly Bears: it has more potential upside and synergies with potential cards we might put around it.
+It's pretty easy to understand why a Tarmogoyf is more powerful than a Grizzly Bear: it has more potential upside and synergies with potential cards we might put around it.
 When you look at enough Magic cards, it becomes easier and easier to evaluate which cards have better stats or do things for better rates.
 Is the card good?

 I love looking for cards that I think are good but never quite had a home in Standard when it comes to a rotation.
 The first thing to consider: with several sets leaving the format, there is less competition and more opportunity for a card to find a new place in the meta.
 Secondly, new sets always present the opportunity for a new supporting cast of cards to create a context where the old card can thrive.